 I struggled with discontentment for nine years during my first marriage.
 It was

-Having broken free of that old life, I found contentment immediately.
-Even sneaking into an empty office at work to sleep at night was enough for me to be content.
-I made a drastic change and the journey from there was not easy but I found peace in it.
+Having broken free of that old life and all its entanglements, I found peace.
+Even sneaking into an empty office at work to sleep at night (because I was briefly homeless) was enough for me to be content.
+Sometimes we have to walk away from the things poisoning us.
+It was a drastic change, the journey was not easy, but I found peace in it.

-So don’t beat yourself up, but do take a long hard look around and ask yourself.
+Discontentment tells us to take a long hard look around and ask ourselves.
 Do I need to learn contentment or do I need to make a change?
 Only you can answer that question.

 Why contentment is so important

 Contentment changes the frenetic striving for more into an exciting journey of purpose.
 “More” is like tomorrow.
-It may never come and when it does it is never enough.
+It never comes and is never enough.
 The path to financial independence is a journey.
 We may have an ultimate destination in mind, but it really is all about the journey.

-How sad would it be to reach the goal of financial independence and arrive without your friends or family because you left them behind in the pursuit?
+How sad would it be to reach the goal of financial independence and arrive without friends or family because they were left behind in the pursuit?
 How lonely to cross a finish line and find that no one is rooting for you at the end.